mekel16/movie-recomendation-solo-project-mikel/README.md

 ## 📦 Dataset Example

-The dataset is a simple CSV or JSON file, each entry containing:
+The dataset is a simple txt,CSV or JSON file, each entry containing:

 - Title
 - Description